 I don’t recommend this and have never in all my years seen this being done!!
 So I would not recommend it at all.
-You may need to lightly sand the walls before you start painting to just give the paint something to key into as some plasterers over polish the walls, and the paint just slides around the plaster and does not soak in, but make sure that your walls are clean and free from dust as the paint will just stick to the dust and not the plaster.
+You may need to lightly sand the walls before you start painting to give the paint something to key into as some plasterers over polish the walls, and the paint slides around the plaster and does not soak in, but make sure that your walls are clean and free from dust as the paint will stick to the dust and not the plaster.

-In the photo below this is what plaster looks like before it is properly dry…
+In the photo below, this is what plaster looks like before it is properly dry…

 A properly finished plastered wall should be a matt finish and not shine…

-Plaster is ready to paint when it has all dried out and gone a light pink colour.
-This is if the plaster that was used was British Gypsums Multi Finish, some plasters are white, but you can clearly see when plaster is dry.
-Furthermore, the drying time can vary from property to property depending on the suction of the substrate it was going over or whether the property has any drafts or heating on.
-Most of the time within a couple of days, it is good to paint.
+Most of the time, within a couple of days, it is good to paint and waiting for the newly plastered wall or ceiling to be completely dry.
+This is if the plaster used was British Gypsums Multi Finish, some plasters are white, but you can clearly see when plaster is dry.
+Furthermore, the drying time can vary from property to property depending on the substrate’s suction or whether the property has any drafts or heating on.

 This miss coat then gets rolled onto the wall like you would be painting anything else.
-Make sure that you roll out any lines and what not as the dry plaster will pull the moisture out of the paint and will dry very quickly, and any lines left in the paint will need sanding.
+Make sure that you roll out any lines and whatnot, as the dry plaster will pull the moisture out of the paint and will dry very quickly, and any lines left in the paint will need sanding.

-If you have any questions about painting new plaster then please head over to www.plasterersforum.com for more information and advice.
+If you have any questions about painting new plaster, then please head over to www.plasterersforum.com for more information and advice.